Pyrdacor/Ambermoon/README.md

 ## Special thanks

-Most of the work was done by a bunch of good fellas.
+Much work was done by a bunch of good fellas.
 - Oliver Gantert and others of project [Amberworld](http://amberworld.sourceforge.net/)
 - Daniel Schulz from [Slothsoft](http://slothsoft.net/Ambermoon/) with his savegame editor
 - Nico Bendlin and his [ambermoon research project](https://gitlab.com/ambermoon/research)
+- kermitfrog did a lot reverse engineering (see [here](https://github.com/Pyrdacor/Ambermoon.net/issues/64))
 - Metibor helped a lot in decoding the savegame data (see [here](https://github.com/Pyrdacor/Ambermoon.net/issues/45))

  And others provide information about Thalion and Ambermoon for ages now.